Dcoy75/JC-QA-Assignment-DH/README.md

 * Usernames should not be hashed

-* Stats times stamp Epoch Date is wrong gives date as 1970
+* Stats times stamp Epoch Date is wrong gives date as 1970 and time stamp not given in milliseconds

 * Job identifier takes the same amount of time as time stamp 5 seconds, this should happen immediately